 Clover Health is a health insurance company that is using claims data in addition to other sources of data, such as labs and radiology, to provide health recommendations to their constituents.
-Clover has taken the burden of providing quality of care onto themselves by utilizing software.
-Rather than relying on humans, why not use computers to solve the problem?!
-This is certainly a novel idea for some insurance companies, though the tides are changing even amongst them.
+Clover has taken the burden of providing quality of care onto themselves by leveraging software.
+Rather than relying on humans, they use computers to solve the problem.
+This is certainly a novel idea for some insurance companies, though the tides are beginning to change.

 Several years ago, I developed a software to use a patient’s diagnoses to see if the patient was taking the appropriate medications based on scientifically proven measures.
-For example, taking Aspirin after a heart attack.
-You would be amazed how many patients with a history of heart disease were not on Aspirin.
+For example, so many patients with a history of heart disease are not taking the recommended dosage of Aspirin.
 I took the concept to insurance companies, but they didn’t get it.
 Why?
-Despite changes being pushed by CMS, most insurance companies still operate in the old paradigm.
-Although they realize better health can impact the bottom line, they are overall still driven by immediate financial incentives.
+Despite changes being pushed by CMS, most insurance companies still operate in the old, volume over value paradigm.
+Although they realize better health can impact the bottom line, they are still primarily driven by immediate financial incentives.
 You can’t blame them as it has worked so far–for the profitable insurance companies, that is.

-Lumity serves as an insurance broker, similar to Zenefits.
-However, at the time of making the decision of which insurance policy to purchase, Lumity predicts, based on prescription history and claim data, what one’s out-of-pocket cost will be and thus suggests the most financially sound option.
-Lumity shifts the burden onto the end user, the patient.
+Lumity serves as an insurance broker.
+What differentiates them from traditional insurance brokers, though, is that when individuals are shopping for insurance plans, Lumity predicts, based on prescription history and claim data, what one’s out-of-pocket cost will be and thus suggests the most financially sound option.
+Lumity puts control in the hands of the patient.
 The patient is now better able to get a handle on what their health outcomes looks like and how that translates to out-of-pocket cost.

 There are two common themes you notice in all of these companies.
-First, they are trying to take value-added-care and make it more apparent to the end user (i.e., the patient).
-In the old paradigm, patients were of course interested in better health care, but the financial incentives were not aligned.
-Therefore, it was unclear how to get that for each patient.
+First, they are trying to engage patients directly in value-based care models.
+In the old paradigm, patients were of course interested in better health care, comparing the quality of various providers and networks was next to impossible.
 The second trend is that all of these companies are taking advantage of consumerization of healthcare and they’re putting more of the decisions back into the hands of the patients.

 Tashfeen Ekram, MD, is a radiologist, self-taught coder, healthcare innovator and Co-Founder of Luma Health.
 Contact him on Twitter at @tashfeenekramMD.